Two is too many?

 Meanwhile, Sunday's earthquake on the Iraq-Iran border continues to receive attention -- it is the deadliest earthquake of this year so far.

-The Iraqi constitution refers to the region hit by the as "Kurdistan Region".
+The Iraqi constitution refers to the region hit by the #earthquake as "Kurdistan Region".
 The Iranian constitution refers to it as "Kordestan", "Kermanshah" and "Ilam".
 Using non-official terms such as "Northern Iraq" and "Western Iran" is politicizing a humanitarian catastrophe.

 Among those offering sympathy?
 Enrique Iglesias.